-The role of a recruitment consultant is primarily placing the right professional into the right job, winning new business, and ensuring long-term working relationships with existing clients and candidates.
+A recruitment consultant's role is primarily placing the right candidate in the right job, winning new businesses, and ensuring long-term working relationships with existing clients and candidates.
 The approach a recruitment consultant takes to do this, however, can vary significantly.

 It is quite common for a recruitment consultant to specialise in a particular industry or business type, recruiting professionals into roles and organisations within that space.
-For example, you may specialise in the finance sector and work mostly with financial organisations, placing candidates into roles such as accountancy or financial analysis.
-Alternatively, you may specialise in marketing and work primarily with digital marketing agencies, recruiting roles such as CRM manager and SEO copywriter.
+For example, one recruiter may specialise in the finance sector and work mostly with financial organisations, placing candidates into roles such as accountancy or financial analysis.
+Alternatively, another recruiter may specialise in marketing and work primarily with digital marketing agencies, recruiting roles such as CRM manager and SEO copywriter.

-Any job that relies on relationship building will differ between organisations and even from person to person, as it allows you the flexibility to hone your craft and approach your day-to-day tasks in the manner you find most effective.
+Any job that relies on relationship building will differ between organisations and even from person to person.
+It allows a recruiter the flexibility to hone your craft and approach the day-to-day tasks in the manner one finds most effective.
 However, there are still many parts of the role which will be similar wherever you work.
 Here are some tasks that a recruitment consultant will typically undertake in their day-to-day role:

 - Identifying and developing client/business relationships